Sunday, May 5, 2019

 "What has occurred?"
 Poirot asked.

 "You may well ask that.
-First this snow---this stoppage.
-And now---" He paused---and a sort of strangled gasp came from the conductor.
+First this snow--this stoppage.
+And now--" He paused--and a sort of strangled gasp came from the conductor.

 "And now what?"

-"And now a passenger lies dead in his berth---stabbed."
+"And now a passenger lies dead in his berth--stabbed."

-As it happens, I saw all of the filmed versions before I read the book, and even though I've always admired director Sidney Lumet's pivotal 1974 film adaptation the book proved to be a much better format for delivering Christie's decidedly brilliant yet incredulous plot---but I usually feel that way about any written piece in comparison to its film counterpart, although I've yet to listen to any of the audio versions.
+As it happens, I saw all of the filmed versions before I read the novel, and even though I've always admired director Sidney Lumet's pivotal 1974 film adaptation the book proved to be a much better format for delivering Christie's decidedly brilliant yet incredulous plot--but I usually feel that way about any written piece in comparison to its film counterpart, although I've yet to listen to any of the audio versions.

-As you might guess I'm also fascinated by the illustrations and cover art that has helped promote the novel throughout the 20th Century and beyond.
+As you might guess I'm also fascinated by the illustrations and cover art that has helped promote the novel throughout the 20th century and beyond.
 (Note: this is not a complete chronological listing of covers, just the best that I could muster.)

 The true first publication of Agatha Christie's novel in any form was in the United States in 1933, as a Saturday Evening Post magazine serialization in six installments, but under the permutated title of Murder in the Calais Coach so it wouldn't be confused with Graham Greene's bestselling 1933 novel Orient Express, which itself was changed for American publication from its original British title of Stamboul Train.
 Each installment ran from September 30th to November 4th, and each had at least two black & white illustrations by William Clifford Hoople (b.
 1893- ?), a New York based commercial artist.
 Seen above is the opening illustration by Hoople, showing Colonel Arbuthnot inviting himself to breakfast with pretty English governess Mary Debenham.